CrossSamuel/Web-scrappeer/README.md

-# Web-scrappeer
+# Web-scrapper
-A simple Web scrapper
+# A simple Web scrapper

 #import libary for web scrapping
 from bs4 import BeautifulSoup as Soup import re